 Even more importantly than tax exemptions, with matching gift programs, companies are also garnering good will with employees thereby improving engagement and retention as staff will be grateful for the support in their philanthropic efforts.

-Beyond their employee base, the programs are beneficial for branding and establishing positive reputations.
+Beyond their employee base, these programs are beneficial for branding and establishing positive reputations.
 Whether trying to impress clients, customers, or consumers a strong history of corporate philanthropy to organizations which employees care about will make a difference.

-Plus, gift matching is a relatively easy way to be philanthropic.
+Plus, gift matching is a relatively easy way for companies to be philanthropic.
 The employee does all the legwork of finding a cause and all the employer has to do is follow through with its promise.

 #1 General Electric (GE)